ljdursi/computecanadian/discussion-paper/04_principles.md

 and one whose focus is internal is reflected in behaviour, in particular where time and money is spent.
-In a researcher-focussed technical organization, the first question is always “how does this help the researchers”; it casts decision making in terms of researcher needs and successes rather than technical implementation details, deferring such details until the last possible minute, and pushing such decisions as close to the researchers as possible.
-Significant decisions can always be justified in terms of making it easier for specific researchers to tackle concrete current or proposed projects, and the amount of resources allocated to that decision are proportional to those goals.
+In a researcher-focussed technical organization, the first question is always “how does this help the researchers”; it casts decision making in terms of concrete researcher needs and successes on specific projects.
+Technical implementation details are considered at later stages, and decisions on such matters are deferred to those responsible for implementation.

 A researcher-centred organization must also ensure that they work closely with other partners, so that researcher needs requiring